-The insert gives the thickness to the profile.
+The bladders give the thickness to the profile.
 An average thickness is defined in agreement with the sail designer and then, according to the wind or sea conditions, one can choose to inflate or deflate the insert in a chosen area.
-The thickness is not limited by the mast section.
+The thickness is independent of the mast section for a main sail.

-The equipment is supported by the fabric sail so the system is suitable on existing rigging for various platforms.
-The front sails and others sails do not required any modifications.
+The equipment is supported by the fabric sail so that the system is suitable on existing rigging for various platforms.
+The front sails can be equippeed too.

 Digital Wind Tunnel

-To illustrate the feelings resulting from the practice, digital wind tunnel studies are made.
-Two fabric sails equiped with six Add-Modules designs are analysed.
+To illustrate the feelings resulting from the practice, digital wind tunnel studies are carried out.
+Two fabric sails equiped with six thickness designed are analysed.

-The performance are compared to fabric sails.You obtain results for the sails (drag and lift) but also for the boat (propulsion, heeling).
+Performance is compared to fabric sails and results are obtained for the sails (drag and lift) but also for the boat (propulsion, heeling).
 This study will also help to design the shape of the fabric sail. .

 The drag and the lift have been measured for several incidence in given AWA.

 The results are available on demand.